dgroomes/my-software/nushell/README.md

   system and I think `env.nu` is probably the ticket.
 For common fixtures that I want evaluated at the `env.nu` eval time, I can jam them into a file like `env-common.nu` and source that from `env.nu`.
 * [x] In `run-from-readme`, execute `bash` snippets in Bash.
+* [ ] IN PROGRESS Split up `config.nu`.
+It's huge.
+How much can I use `use` instead of `source`?
+I'm trying to remember why this even matters.
+* [ ] If a 'do' module is already active, we want to completely unload all commands and symbols it defines before loading another 'do.nu' script (it could be the same one, an edited version of the same one, or a totally diff one).
+  `overlay hide do` should totally work, and that command seems to work as designed when I use it from the REPL, but I wasn't having good luck when calling it from the hook function.
+Try again?
+Try making two hooks?
+Maybe that will work.
+  Why does this matter?
+It's really annoying to crowd the command/autocomplete list as I rapidly iterate on a 'do.nu' script.

 ## Finished Wish List Items